VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 {{< /devegg >}}

 Reverb is the sound of a space.
-It's the the reflections of the sound waves off of everything around you - be it your shower's walls as you sing or the vastness of a cathedral.
+It's the reflections of the sound waves off of everything around you - be it your shower's walls as you sing or the vastness of a cathedral.
 It's why [singing into a well can sound beautiful (YouTube)](https://www.youtube.com/watch?v=QehpWi_tvio).

 It used to be that to get good reverb in studios required literally playing in these spaces or recording the sound, piping it into a room made to have good reverb with a carefully placed speaker and mic, and recording the result.